GOVTNZ/print-ready/docs/css-website-intergration.md

 ## Determining what to hide:

-1. Review each page type and component in your website
-2. Apply this principle: "Only print elements that are essential for understanding the page's content or context"
+Review each page type and component in your website.
+Apply this principle: **"Only print elements that are essential for understanding the page's content or context"**

 Common elements to hide include: